Using Your Insurance

 • Appointments.
 Find and schedule appointments with medical providers abroad.

 • Pre-existing conditions.
 If you have a pre-existing condition and know you will need routine care while abroad, international insurance can assist in locating and scheduling appointments with those resources.
-(The cost of routine appointments is not covered by the insurance as a pre-existing condition.)
+(The cost of maintenance care and medications is not covered for pre-existing conditions.)

-• Check on legality of medications.
-Not all over-the-counter and prescription medications are legal in all countries. international insurance can verify the legality of medications in your destination country and recommend alternatives that you and your treating physician can consider.
+• Check legality of medications.
+Not all over-the-counter and prescription medications are legal in all countries.
+International insurance can verify the legality of medications in your destination country and recommend alternatives that you and your treating physician can consider.

-• Medications in country.
+• Medications abroad.
 International insurance can assist in arranging to have prescriptions issued or refilled while in country.
-If a prescription is required in country (either upon arrival or during the program), the international insurance provider can locate an appropriate health care provider, schedule a consultation appointment, and issue a guarantee of payment.
-Prescriptions written and issued in country can be reimbursed.
+If a prescription is required in country (either upon arrival or during the program), the international insurance provider can locate an appropriate health care provider and schedule a consultation appointment.
+For pre-existing conditions, the international insurance can assist with arrangements but will not pay these costs.

 While You're Abroad

-While abroad, you can utilize your international insurance 24/7 via phone or email.
+While abroad, you can access your international insurance 24/7 via phone.

 • Health Emergency